 • 7% reported having explicit images of them shared without their consent

-Cyberbullying Impact (2018, Cyberbullying Research Center)5 Cyberbullying is more devastating than traditional bullying because:
+Cyberbullying Impact (2018, Cyberbullying Research Center) Cyberbullying is more devastating than traditional bullying because:

 • The victim may not know who is bullying them due to anonymity. • Hurtful actions go viral which increases the audience and aggressors to limitless.

-• It is easier to be cruel on-line as no social cues exist.
+• It is easier to be cruel on-line as no social cues exist, no apologies needed

-Cyberbullying and Suicidal Ideations (2022, JAMA Network Open Study)6
+Cyberbullying and Suicidal Ideations (2022, JAMA Network Open Study)

 • Cyberbullying was the #1 cause of suicidal ideations in adolescents aged 10-13 years old based on a study of 10,414 United States adolescents.
 Cyberbullying Reporting: Reasons teens don’t report cyberbullying (2021)7 :

-They don’t want to be seen as snitch and lose even more social status.
+• They don’t want to be seen as snitch and lose social status

 • 35% of parents are worried that their kids may be bullied (2nd to Anxiety and Depression)4